-How does an interfaith advocacy group come together?

-The first step is to develop a list of possible individual participants.
-Generally, it will be easy to identify some faith leaders in the area.
+How does a Habitat interfaith group gather?
+The first step is to identify and list possible individual participants from local community groups.
 Working through different faith groups in the community may help you identify the faith leaders.
-Personal contact with such leaders by the Habitat affiliate usually will
+Personal contact with such leaders by the local Habitat entity

+A COMMON MISTAKE

-A COMMOM MISTAKE What is considered interfaith?
+What is considered interfaith?

 Interfaith does not mean different sects, denominations or branches of the same religion.
-Interfaith is considered two or more different faiths or religions, e.g., Judaism and Christianity.
+Interfaith is considered two or more different faiths or religions, e.g., Islam, Hindu, Judaism, and Christianity.